A New Study Looked at Reversing Prediabetes Without Weight Loss. Here's What It Found.

 The study does not say weight loss is irrelevant.
 For many people, it helps significantly.
 But it does say that if you have tried to lose weight and haven't, or if the scale just won't move despite honest effort, you are not out of options.
 You are not stuck.

-The intervention that worked for 1 in 4 people in this study was not a drug.
+For the roughly 1 in 4 participants in this study who saw remission, the variable studied was not a drug.
 It was not surgery.
-It was a structured change in what they ate — consistently, over time — that shifted where their body stored fat without changing how much they weighed.
+It was a structured change in what they ate, consistently, over time, that researchers associated with a shift in where the body stored fat without a change in body weight.
+Results in a clinical trial do not guarantee the same outcome for any individual.

 That kind of change doesn't happen through motivation alone.
 It happens through a system that makes the right meals the default, week after week, before the day gets hard and the options narrow.